-6. Equipment is slow and class time to computer speed is a major concern.
+6. Equipment is approx 5 years old, out of life, however is still supports buy product companies.
+Class time to computer speed is a future concern.

-7. Update and add more network printers throughout the building.
+7. We ahve updated and added more network printers throughout the building.

 Presently Campbell-Tintah Public School is maintaining a local area network (LAN) with approximately 100 computer workstations.
-Every classroom is equipped with at least one desktop computer for use by teachers and their students.
-In addition there are two general use labs and one teaching lab in the building.
-Not all classrooms have been wired with at least 1 connection to the LAN.
+Every classroom is equipped with at least one laptop computer for use by teachers and their students.
+In addition there are three general use labs and one teaching lab in the building.
+All classrooms have been wired with at least 1 connection to the LAN during the 2015 School year.
 Many classrooms have a computer connection that are split and shared by switches.
 Additional switches have been added to connect additional equipment, with a file server, and student information system server in place.
 As resources become available the hardwire connections will replace switches.

 1. To instill in students, staff and patrons an appreciation for and realization of benefits of technology.

 2. To provide an environment conducive to technology access for students, staff, and patrons.
 This process will also educate all individuals by putting in place a schedule that will meet the needs and time constraints for everyone.

 3. To ensure computer labs are available for all classrooms to use, and special software may be obtained to meet any special curriculum needs.

 4. To allow all patrons uninterrupted and unlimited access to technology and the opportunity it provides.

 21 Century Vision, Goals and Strategies for Technology